solace-fi/solace-sdk/README.md

+Note - Unstable nightly build, documentation not up-to-date for nightly build

 The Solace SDK exists to make it easy for developers to integrate Solace into external protocols and custom scripts.
 It is designed to run in Javascript environments (browsers, frontend, Node.js).